+Many great lease deals are being offered right now.
 As car leasing continues to grow in popularity, car manufacturers are fueling the growth with special promotional lease deals that are genuine good deals as determined by LeaseGuide.com.
 These deals have low monthly payments, with over 50 deals at less than $200/month, and are being offered on a wide variety of vehicle makes, models, and styles.
-We tell you where to find the Best Lease Deals for 2013.
+We tell you where to find the Best Lease Deals for 2014.

 Recent Posts on Our Best Car Deals Web Site

 Lease Deal Calculator - Good Deal or Bad Deal ?